jxhnthan/john/_posts/2023-01-23-webscraping.markdown

 ```

 ## Conclusion
 R is a powerful tool for extracting valuable data from websites.
-In this particular example, we demonstrated how to scrape Google News search results related to climate change in Singapore and combine the results from multiple pages into a single data frame.
+In this particular example, I demonstrated how to scrape Google News search results related to climate change in Singapore and combine the results from multiple pages into a single data frame.